-- We reviewed a statistically valid sample of 600 requests, of which 54 satisfied our criteria and were not misclassified, from a population 2,615 I.R.C. § 6103 information requests closed nationally during the period October 1, 2011, through September 30, 2012, as either a full or partial denial, or a request for which the IRS replied that responsive records were not available or did not exist. - We identified three requests out of the 54 where disclosure specialists failed to adequately search for and provide the requested information.
+We screened 219 of a statistically valid sample of 398 requests to identify 55 requests that satisfied our criteria and were not misclassified, from a population 844 I.R.C. § 6103 information requests closed nationally during the period October 1, 2012, through September 30, 2013, as either a full or partial denial, or a request for which the IRS replied that responsive records were not available or did not exist.